YLucyJung/PTG/docs/Workflow.md

 `1_expression_gcm2_analysis.r` takes input of gene expression levels from 8 PTG individuals (RNA-seq) and compared them with those from other tissues in GTEX. `f1.data.RData` contains PTG gene expression data as well GTEX data.
 The clustering and visualization was done based on PTG-spepcifically expressed genes.

 ## PTG chromatin interactions compared to those in other tissues
-`2_chromatin_interaction_analysis.r` takes input of chromatin interactions of Hi-C data from 2 PTG individuals and compared them with those from other tissues in [Jung et al ]().
+`2_chromatin_interaction_analysis.r` takes input of chromatin interactions of Hi-C data from 2 PTG individuals and compared them with those from other tissues (pcHi-C) in [Jung et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6778519/).
+Significant interactions were detected using [Juicer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5846465/) HiCCUPS with FDR = 0.1 and 5 kb resolution for the merged data from biological replicates.